ndc coursesabout the institutecode of ethicsfind an ndc practitionerfree resourceseventslogin

 Three ways rich sensory motor experiences help your baby with breastfeeding

-A good understanding of your baby's sensory motor needs helps ensure that days with your baby, and your breastfeeding, go as well as possible.
-There are three ways providing your baby with rich and changing sensory motor nourishment helps protect your breastfeeding relationship.
+Understanding your baby's sensory motor needs helps ensure that days with your baby, and your breastfeeding, go as well as possible.
+There are three ways in which providing your baby with rich and changing sensory motor nourishment protects your breastfeeding relationship.

 • If your baby seems to want to breastfeed all day when you're at home, try increasing the amount of sensory motor nourishment your baby receives by planning days that are outside the home.
 You can find out about this starting here.

-2. Helps avoid or repair a conditioned dialling up at the breast
+2. Rich sensory motor nourishment helps avoid or repair a conditioned dialling up at the breast

 • You can find out about this here.

-3. Helps make baby and toddler sleep easy
+3. Rich sensory motor nourishment helps make baby and toddler sleep easy

 • You can find out about this in The Possums Sleep Program, including here.